Lut99/ArgumentParser/Argument Definition Language.md

 ```
 suppress = SUPPRESS ID
 ```
 where the ID refers to a particular build-in warning.
-Semantically, the ```@suppress``` token will suppress the all occurences of the given warning in either a definition (if it's defined directly before it) or a property if it's defined before that.
+Semantically, the ```@suppress``` token will suppress the all occurences of the given warning until the next LCURLY token (if defined at toplevel) or the next SEMICOLON token (if defined in a body).
 Note that it cannot suppress custom warnings (defined with a string) or errors.
 Similarly, for the ```@warning```-modifier, the rule is:
 ```
 warning = WARNING STRING